ONSdigital/sdx-collate/README.md

 ## Process

-The collate microservice is triggered daily at 06:00 via kubernetes CronJob.
+The collate microservice is triggered daily at 06:00 AM via kubernetes CronJob.
 Reading from Google Datastore, all comments stored **prior to the current date** will be decrypted, added to an in-memory Excel file (xml) and sent to sdx-deliver a via:
 `HTTP <POST>` request.